ICanBoogie/HTTP/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/HTTP.svg)](https://coveralls.io/r/ICanBoogie/HTTP)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/http.svg)](https://packagist.org/packages/icanboogie/http)

-The **icanboogie/http** package provides an API to handle HTTP requests.
-It provides representations for requests, request files, responses, and headers.
+The **icanboogie/http** package provides an API to handle HTTP requests, with representations for requests, request files, responses, and headers.
 A request dispatcher is also provided, that can be used with your favorite routing solution with very little effort.

-The following example demonstrates how you can simply use a closure to create a _Hello world!_
+The following example demonstrates how you can use a simple closure to create a _Hello world!_
 application:

 ```php